preemptive/dotfuscator-test-samples-core/README.md

 ## 📦 Project Structure & Naming Convention
 The solution is organized to clearly identify the target platform for each sample.

-**Naming Convention:** All projects adhere to the following naming convention: `PreEmptive.Dotfuscator.TestSamples.{TargetPlatform}`
+**Naming Convention:** All projects adhere to the following naming convention: `Samples.{TargetPlatform}`
 Examples:
-- PreEmptive.Dotfuscator.TestSamples.Console
+- Samples.Console
-- PreEmptive.Dotfuscator.TestSamples.Api
+- Samples.Api
-- PreEmptive.Dotfuscator.TestSamples.Maui
+- Samples.Maui
-- PreEmptive.Dotfuscator.TestSamples.WPF
+- Samples.WPF
-- PreEmptive.Dotfuscator.TestSamples.WinForms
+- Samples.WinForms

 ## 🛠️ Installation Guidelines
 To get started with these test samples, follow these simple steps: